-B. ENGINEERING (CIVIL)

-Peter is a director of Winward Structures and has worked on projects such Altona Performing Arts Centre, the Victorian Arts Centre and the Bioscience Research Centre - La Trobe University.
+B. ENGINEERING (CIVIL) Peter is a director of Winward Structures and has warled on projects such Alterna and has worked on projects such Altona Performing Arts Centre, the Victorian Arts Centre and the Bioscience Research Centre - La Trobe University.

 MAURICE DI GIOVANNI SENIOR STRUCTURAL ENGINEER